 Plan a day trip or a weekend getaway with our list of 15 Fun Northern Virginia Small Towns to Visit.
 From tiny hamlets to historic Old Towns we've found quaint and interesting places to explore.
 Visit these towns and you can support local restaurants, shops, wineries, and breweries plus enjoy outdoor activities.

 Find a Warm Winter Outing Close to Home

 Sometimes the cold weather stops our desire for outdoor adventures, but cabin fever pushes us to get out of the house.
 Whether you have kids with you or not, we've rounded up warm winter outings that offer a change of scene close to home.
 Note that weather-related closures may affect indoor venues, so check the linked sites before you head out.

 Escape on a Weekend Getaway Near Northern VA

 We've rounded up a big list of 21 Fantastic Weekend Getaways In and Near Northern Virginia that offer a fun break from the winter doldrums.
 From historic inns to comfy hotels, to a private mill house, we have options for every taste.
 Browse our list and plan your perfect winter escape.

 Find a Perfect Winter Getaway

-Whatever January events are on your list, we hope you'll have plenty of time to explore and enjoy the Northern Virginia area.
-Know of more fun January events in Northern Virginia?
-Please share your tips in the comments below.
-Thanks and have a happy and fun-filled start to 2020!
+Whatever January events are on your list, we hope you'll have plenty of time to explore and enjoy the Northern Virginia area. we wish you a happy, healthy, and fun-filled start to 2023!